spywhere/now-playing.nvim/README.md

-For a static, basic custom format, simply passed a string similar to `string.format`, this would just replace all the placeholder with correspond data
+For a static, basic custom format, simply passed a string similar to `string.format`, this would just replace all the placeholder with correspond data (see Available Information below)

 ```lua
 require('now-playing').format('%s - %s', 'artist', 'title')
 ```

-Also, this is simply a shorthand version of following setup (see Format Functions for more details on `.format`)...
+Also, this is simply a shorthand version of the following setup (see Format Functions for more details on `.format`)...

 ```lua